Frances Stewart, Marchioness of Londonderry

 Frances Stewart, Marchioness of Londonderry (née Pratt; 15 April 1751 – 18 January 1833), was an English aristocrat and mistress of a large landed and politically connected household in late Georgian Ireland.
-From her husband's mansion at Mount Stewart, County Down, in the 1790s her circle of friends and acquaintances extended to figures engaged in the democratic politics of the United Irishmen.
+From her husband's estate at Mount Stewart, County Down, in the 1790s her circle of friends and acquaintances extended to figures engaged in the democratic politics of the United Irishmen.
 Correspondence with her stepson, Robert Stewart, Viscount Castlereagh (British Foreign Secretary at the Congress of Vienna), and with the English peer and politician John Petty, record major political and social developments of her era.

 Whig family and Irish marriage

 The future Lady Londonderry was born in England circa 1751, the daughter of Charles Pratt and Elizabeth Jeffreys.
 Her father (later 1st Earl Camden) was a lawyer with an established interest in constitutional law and civil liberties, and a Whig politician with a popular reputation.
 In 1770, King George III had demanded and secured his dismissal as Lord High Chancellor of Great Britain for his openly expressed sympathies with John Wilkes and the American colonists.

 As a young woman, his daughter reportedly moved in her own dissident and enlightened circle: "that strange masonic band known as 'society.'"
 In 1775, she married the widowed Robert Stewart, Earl (1796), and later Marquess (1816), of Londonderry.
 Stewart was one of the principal landowners in County Down but, as a Presbyterian within Ireland's otherwise Anglican Ascendancy, he was popularly identified with the cause of reform.
 It was a reputation he burnished both as a member of the Irish House of Commons in Dublin (1769–1776), and during the American War of Independence as an officer in the Irish Volunteer movement.

 A few years after her marriage Lady Frances was a subject of wild rumour.
-During a visit to one of her father’s estates, she is supposed to have been robbed in the park and to have come home "quite naked."
+During a visit to one of her father's estates, she is supposed to have been robbed in the park and to have come home "quite naked."
 Many things were said at the time, including intimations of madness.
 After this incident she appeared to retire into "the bosom of her family", yet her correspondence reveals a continuing and lively interest in education and in public affairs.

-It was a quality admired by her county neighbour, herself the centre of a circle of politically engaged women: Elizabeth Rawdon, the dowager Countess of Moira had, like Lady Frances's father, been open in her sympathy for the American cause.
+Her county neighbors deeply admired this quality, especially as she served as the focal point within a network of politically active women.
+Among them was Elizabeth Rawdon, the dowager Countess of Moira, who, much like Lady Frances's father, had openly voice her sympathy for the American cause.